ZivaVatra/SDAT/README.md

 1. "grep" (the one I use most often).
 A simple "grep -ir $search_term $scan_dir" works well enough to narrow down which scanned documents I am interested in
 2. GNOME used to have a desktop search tool called "Beagle" (http://beagle-project.org/) which would search image EXIF data.
 This was the original inspiration for writing this tool, as the ability to just type in text and get scanned images back really helped with archival.
 Indeed Beagle is what I used to originally use with SDAT.
 However it seems to be dead (last release was 2006), which I guess dates both me and this script quite a bit XD

 There is an entire article on wikipedia about it (https://en.wikipedia.org/wiki/Desktop_search) however i have not used anything apart from the above.
 I don't know what software supports indexing EXIF comments on images.
-If you have sucessfully used another piece of software, feel free to let me know and I can post it here :-)
+If you have successfully used another piece of software, feel free to let me know and I can post it here :-)

 ## Gotchas